MusilyApp/dart_ytmusic_api/README.md

 - `getHomeSections()`: Retrieves the home sections of the music platform.

+## Known Issues

+- **`getPlaylistVideos` is not working as expected.** The method currently returns an "Invalid request" error.
+This issue is under investigation.

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues, submit pull requests, or reach out if you have any questions.